criswell/git-circle/README.md

 ### `new-build`

 This command will trigger a new build for a given branch.
-If called with a branch name, will us that for the new build.
+If called with a branch name, will use that for the new build.
 If called without a branch name, will use the current branch.

 This command will prompt you for comfirmation of the build, unless you specify